 - worried about what the future holds.

 Encourage your family and friends to seek support.
 They can call Cancer Council 13 11 20 or Carers Australia on 1800 242 636.

 When others don't understand

-you to act the same as you did before the cancer.
-If you have
+When treatment finishes, your family and friends may expect you to act the same as you did before the cancer.
+If your outlook and priorities have changed, people close to you may be confused, disappointed, worried or frustrated.

 Will my family inherit my cancer?

 If you've had cancer, it doesn't necessarily mean that your children will get it too.
 If you are concerned the cancer is inherited, talk to your doctor about any risk factors and whether your family needs regular screening.
 Your doctor may refer you to a family cancer clinic or to a genetic counselling service.